3ric03/3ric03/README.md

 Hey!
-- I'm a third year Computer Engineering student @ University of Toronto, graduating in 2026
+- I'm a fourth year Computer Engineering student @ University of Toronto, graduating in 2026
 - I'm located in Toronto, Canada 🇨🇦
-- I'm interning @Mozilla as a Software Engineer on the Firefox Desktop Integrations Team
+- I'm have tech internship experiences with Amazon, Mozilla and Sun Life.
 - Feel free to contact me via email: ericchen647@gmail.com or [Linkedin](https://www.linkedin.com/in/ec03/)!
 - I primarily work with C/C++, Python and Javascript.
 Checkout some of my projects below!